edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

 ## Certificates {#interop-certs}
 Certificates can add value to VVP, and VVP can add value to certificate-based ecosystems or stacks.
 In the rest of this section, note the difference between normative language (imposing requirements on VVP implementations) and non-normative language (suggesting how other solutions could react).

+## Chat and conversations
+The dossier cited in a VVP passport may also be cited by an RCS verification authority (VA), may include evidence that is also submitted to a VA, or may consist of evidence created by a VA.
+This unlocks synergies between vetting for RCS and vetting for voice.
+It may also allow properly vetted RCS chatbots to make verifiable voice calls, including calls that carry brand information (see {{RDC-DRAFT}} and {{CTIA-BCID}}), distinguishing them with 100% confidence from AI-driven voice scams.

+When conversations are captured in rich containers such as vCon ({{VCON-DRAFT}}), a VVP passport may be included (e.g., in the `stir` field of a vCon), proving the identity of a calling party.
+As long as signatures over the data structure assert truthfully that the passport was verified at the time of attachment, no replay attack is possible, and all of VVP's guarantees transfer.
+A VVP dossier by itself can also provide permanent evidence of assertions as attachments to a conversation.

 ### Cascaded mode
 Verifiers who prefer to operate in certificate ecosystems such as SHAKEN and RCD can be satisfied by having an intermediary verify according to VVP rules (see {{<verifying}}), and then signing a new passport in a certificate-dependent format (e.g., for SHAKEN and/or RCD).
 In such cases, the new passport contains an `x5u` header pointing to the certificate of the new signer.